You’ll love this Italian biscotti recipe because it’s easy to make, crisp, crunchy, and with a pleasant almond flavor.

 - Flour: We use all-purpose flour.
 We have not tested these biscuits with gluten-free flour.

-- Baking powder: It gives a slight rise and crunch, and it makes the biscotti friable when you bite them.
+- Baking powder: It gives the biscotti a slight rise and crunch and makes them friable when you bite them.

-- Almonds: Almond is the most popular nut for biscotti.
-Substitute hazelnuts, walnuts, pecan, dark chocolate chips, pistachios, raisins, dried cherries or cranberries.
+- Almonds: Almonds are the most popular nut for biscotti.
+Substitute hazelnuts, walnuts, pecans, dark chocolate chips, pistachios, raisins, dried cherries, or cranberries.

 - Salt: A pinch of sea salt brings the ingredients together.